-18.17.1.
+- 18.17.1.
 The natural environment that surrounds us, our cultural and historic heritage and the built environment are key in terms of attracting residents, investment, employment and tourism to the area.
-This Neighbourhood Plan strongly supports their protection and enhancement whilst allowing development in areas where environmental harm is negligible or is adequately mitigated.
+This Neighbourhood Plan strongly supports their protection and enhancement whilst allowing development in areas where environmental harm is negligible or is adequately mitigated. - 18.17.2.

-- 18.17.2.
 New sustainable development and growth should protect, respect and enhance all aspects of the environment we live and work in making positive contributions, where possible, to ensure that the qualities we all value are not eroded. - 18.17.3.
-This Neighbourhood plan supports the use of countryside protection policies to protect and enhance the separate identity and distinct character of settlements such as Loxwood. - 18.17.4.
+This Neighbourhood plan supports the use of countryside protection policies to protect and enhance the separate identity and distinct character of settlements such as Loxwood.

+- 18.17.4.
 The development of green infrastructure is encouraged to provide links for wildlife and residents as well as minimising the coalescence of settlements. - 18.17.5.
 Good high quality design is crucial to achieving attractive and durable places in which to live.
 It is also an important element in achieving sustainable development and reducing our impact on climate change.
-This Plan encourages the use of green, energy saving technologies where practicable to ensure that high environmental standards are met and that the emission of greenhouse gases is minimised.
-Sustainable design is promoted through an awareness of energy conservation and efficiency, a reduction in waste, recycling of materials etc. This policy relates to all new buildings and their setting in the built and rural landscape and is complimentary to Chichester District Council's Emerging Local Plan in respect of green policies and energy efficiency.
+This Plan encourages the use of green, energy saving technologies where practicable to ensure that high environmental standards are met and that the emission of greenhouse gases is Sustainable design is promoted through an awareness of energy conservation and efficiency, a reduction in waste, recycling of materials etc. This policy relates to all new buildings and their setting in the built and rural landscape and is complimentary to Chichester District Council's Emerging Local Plan in respect of green policies and energy efficiency.

 All new developments or extensions to existing developments/dwellings should conform to the latest recommended building standards/procedures.
-New dwellings shall meet a minimum of Level 4 (from 2013 to 2016) and Level 5 (from 2016) in the Code for Sustainable Homes.